procyclinsur/Cheetsheets/k8s-cheatsheet.md

 ## TIPS

-- Use a mix of Pre-emptible (spot) nodes and reserved nodes to save costs.
+- Use a mix of pre-emptible (spot) nodes and reserved nodes to save costs.
+	- deploy nodes that can support failure on pre-emptible nodes.
-	- s
+	-

 ## Tools